ForestAdmin/agent-nodejs/docs/agent-customization/relationships/single-record.md

-Relation that points to a single record are displayed in the frontend as links, and can be used in filters.
+Relation that points to a single record are displayed in the frontend as links.

-Once configured, the relation can used in [charts](https://docs.forestadmin.com/user-guide/dashboards/charts), [filters](https://docs.forestadmin.com/user-guide/getting-started/master-your-ui/the-table-view#add-one-or-several-filters), [scopes](https://docs.forestadmin.com/user-guide/collections/scopes) and
+Once configured, they can be used in [charts](https://docs.forestadmin.com/user-guide/dashboards/charts), [filters](https://docs.forestadmin.com/user-guide/getting-started/master-your-ui/the-table-view#add-one-or-several-filters), [scopes](https://docs.forestadmin.com/user-guide/collections/scopes) and